-8.9.
-It is important to ensure that potential dependencies between operator actions should be assessed and taken into account when appropriate, including the dependencies between the human actions credited in Level 2 PSA and the dependencies between the human actions credited in Level 2 PSA.

 8.10.
+It is important to ensure that potential dependencies between operator actions should be assessed and taken into account when appropriate.
+This includes the dependencies between the human actions credited in Level 2 PSA and the dependencies between the human actions credited in Level 1 PSA and Level 2 PSA, noting that strong dependency can occur if the human actions are performed by the same operators, if they involve the same equipment, or if the actions are close in time.

-Potential adverse effects of severe accident management actions should be considered as part of the event tree logic.
+8.11.
+Potential adverse effects of severe accident management actions should be considered (e.g. as part of the event tree logic).
 For instance, injecting water into a degraded core may arrest the progression of a severe accident, but with potential side effects, including energetic fuel-coolant interaction, fuel shattering and additional release of steam, hydrogen and radioactive material.
 The potential phenomena and their effects on scenario and human reliability should be evaluated.

-8.11.
+8.12.
 The results of the Level 2 PSA can, and should, be used to identify or improve severe accident management actions as explained in Section 15.